EarthEngineering/protocol/EARTH-Protocol-english.md

 ## Intro

 - Defined by [Google Protobuf](https://developers.google.com/protocol-buffers)
-- There are 3 types of account
+- 3 types of account
   - basic account
   - asset release account
   - contract account
-- Attributes included in each account are
+- Attributes included in each account
   - name
   - types
   - address
   - balance
   - related asset
 - A basic account is able to apply to be a validation node, which has serval parameters including
   - extra attributes
   - public key
   - URL